Texas defeats Virginia 6-2 to reach bracket final at CWS - WTMJ

 The No. 2 national seed Longhorns (49-16) won their second elimination game to reach the Bracket 2 final.
 They’ll play Mississippi State and need to win Friday night and again Saturday to advance to the best-of-three finals next week.

-Mike Antico singled and stole second before Melendez ripped a grounder up the middle to break a 2-2 tie in the top of the eighth, and the Longhorns got an inning-ending double play in the bottom half to turn back a threat by Virginia.
+Mike Antico singled and stole second before Melendez ripped a grounder up the middle to break a 2-2 tie in the top of the eighth, and the Longhorns got an inning-ending double play in the bottom half to turn back a Virginia threat.

-Zubia gave Texas a cushion with his two-out double.
-It looked as though Virginia might keep it a 3-2 game when shortstop Nic Kent saved a run by picking up a deflected ball and making an off-balance throw to get Douglas Hodo III at the plate on a close play upheld on video review.
+Texas built a cushion when Zubia cleared the bases with a two-out double into the left-center gap.
+It looked as though Virginia might escape the inning when shortstop Nic Kent saved a run picking up a deflected ball and making an off-balance throw to get Douglas Hodo III at the plate on a close play upheld on video review.

-“Huge blow by Zach right there after a great play by their shortstop,” Texas coach David Pierce said.
-“This is what they’ve been doing.
-They like competing.
-They keep going.
-That’s the beauty about this team.”

 The loss ended an impressive postseason run for the Cavaliers (36-27), who made the NCAA Tournament as a No. 3 regional seed and were playing their seventh elimination game.